Community Engagement at Dal

 - Dalhousie's annual Community Report highlights the work of students, staff, faculty, and researchers from the past year, and their impacts on our local and global community.

-- Community Updates are distributed door-to-door and in electronic format to inform our neighbours of news and upcoming campus events, future construction and renovation projects, and more.
+- Community Updates are distributed door-to-door and to inform our neighbours of news and upcoming campus events, future construction and renovation projects, and more.

 - An annual Community Calendar is produced and distributed each fall to communicate important dates and information.

 - Partnerships and collaboration with important community partners, including the YMCA, Halifax Public Libraries, Immigrant Services Association of Nova Scotia, the United Way, and more.

 - Convening a multi-stakeholder collaborative framework to address high-risk party culture and unsanctioned street parties in our shared neighbourhood.